Rudolf Steiner School Kings Langley

 Rudolf Steiner School Kings Langley was a Steiner School located in Kings Langley, Hertfordshire, England, formed in 1949.

 The school catered for pupils aged 3 to 19 years old.

 The School was set on 10 acre of grounds, on the site of Kings Langley Palace, a 13th-century Plantagenet royal palace.

 In July 2017 the Department for Education (DfE) issued an order of de-registration of the school.
 This followed earlier concerns over child safeguarding resulting in a March 2017 instruction from the DfE to not admit new students.

-An appeal of the de-registration order on behalf of the school failed, and the school closed on the 29th of March 2019.
+An appeal of the de-registration order on behalf of the school failed, and the school closed on 29 March 2019.

 History of the school

 The grounds are on the site of the medieval Dominican Priory of Kings Langley.
 The school was incorporated in its present form offering Waldorf education in 1949 and was at that time called the New School.
 A private school had existed on this site since around 1909 and was known as Coombe Hill School or Priory School.
 The headmistress, Margaret Cross, was interested in progressive ideas in education and in 1921 attended a course run by Dr. Rudolf Steiner, who visited the school himself in April 1922.
 From then on elements of Steiner's educational method such as bio-dynamic gardening and eurythmy were included in the curriculum.
 The school became fully committed to the Steiner method in 1949.
 The main school block was built in stages between 1955 and 1975, the dining room and theatre added in 1969–71 and the sports hall in 1970.
 The kindergarten was built on the edge of the grounds near Friarswood in 1966 and the Pottery, was opened in 1991.